freemanjustin/gridgen2roms/README.md

   .............o..ooo..............o..oooo.............o...o.o...............ooo.................oo...................o..................................................................................................................................................................................................................................................o...................o....................
 (400 nodes)
 ```

+## Cell Aspect Ratio

-* Note the conformal modulus that `gridgen-c` reports as part of its standard output.
+Note the conformal modulus that `gridgen-c` reports as part of its standard output.
 In the aboove example output, the conformal modulus is reported as
 ```
  conformal modulus = 3.4635
 ```